TL;DR: Financial Literacy Series

 You know you need to learn more about personal finance in order to make financial decisions, but you just find it too overwhelming, too intimidating, and too time consuming.
-These books were written for you, giving you the basics in less than an hour, and then directing you to further resources if you’d like to learn more.
+These books were written for you, giving you the basics in an hour or two, and then directing you to further resources (for all the books in the series; for scenario links, see the specific state book below) if you’d like to learn more.

-These books aren’t about “getting rich quickly” (not that’s there anything wrong with that), but about gaining knowledge and building your capacity in order to live a good life.
+These books aren’t about “getting rich quickly” (not that there’s anything wrong with that), but about gaining knowledge and building your capacity in order to live a good life.
 What’s a “good life”?
 I don’t know, everyone’s definition is different.
 What’s important is that you take the time to define what a good life is for you, and then align your financial decisions with that.

 I am not a financial planner.
 I have taught students mathematics and computer science for over thirty years, but have no formal training in personal finance or investing, and no certifications.
 I am simply a lifelong learner, constantly curious, and have been interested in personal finance since working in a credit union during high school and college, and continued to be curious and learn more about finance during my career as a public school teacher.
 Over my years as a teacher, I discovered that not only did my students not know much about personal finance, but neither did my family, friends and colleagues (I often served as a resource for those folks).